wilcotomassen/lorem-datum/README.md

 # Lorem datum

-Lorem datum is a pseudo-random data generator which can be used to simulate some real-life data.
+Lorem datum is a pseudo-random generator based data generation suite, which can be used to simulate some real-life data.
 It provides some nice features that make it easier than rolling your own data generation functions.

 ## Features